Established: 1982

 Three clones (MV6, 777 and 667), hand-picked, destemmed, wild yeast open-fermented, 19-21 days on skins, matured in French oak (20% new).

 100% Pinot Noir from the Garden Vineyard.
-Hand-picked, with 70% whole bunches included in the ferment.
+Hand-picked, and with 100% whole bunches included in the ferment.
 After a 20 day cuvaison, the wine is pressed to French oak barrels (25% new) and matured on lees for 17 months.
 Bottled unfined and unfiltered.

 Seven clones (MV6, 115, 114, 777, 667, Abel and Pommard), hand-picked, destemmed, wild yeast open-fermented, 19-21 days on skins, matured in French oak (21% new).